Diseases & Conditions

 Activity modification.
 You must make some changes in your lifestyle and avoid activities that aggravate your symptoms.

-Non-steroidal anti-inflammatory medication.
-Drugs like aspirin and ibuprofen reduce pain and swelling.
+Non-steroidal anti-inflammatory drugs (NSAIDs).
+Anti-inflammatory drugs like aspirin, ibuprofen, and naproxen can reduce pain and swelling.

 Physical therapy.
 Strengthening shoulder muscles and working on shoulder control can increase stability.
-Your therapist will design a home exercise program for your shoulder.
+Your physical therapist will often design an additional home exercise program for your shoulder.

-Surgery is often necessary to repair torn or stretched ligaments so that they are better able to hold the shoulder joint in place.
+Surgery is offered to patients with repeated dislocations to repair torn or stretched ligaments so the liagments are better able to hold the shoulder joint in place.

 Arthroscopy.
-Soft tissues in the shoulder can be repaired using tiny instruments and small incisions.
-This is a same-day or outpatient procedure.
-Arthroscopy is a minimally invasive surgery.
+Arthroscopy is a minimally invasive procedure used to repair soft tissues in the shoulder.
 Your surgeon will look inside the shoulder with a tiny camera and perform the surgery with special pencil-thin instruments.
+Arthroscopy is a same-day or outpatient procedure.

 Open Surgery.
 Some patients may need an open surgical procedure.
-This involves making a larger incision over the shoulder and performing the repair under direct visualization.
+This involves making an incision over the shoulder and performing the repair under direct visualization.

 Rehabilitation.
 After surgery, your shoulder may be immobilized temporarily with a sling.

-When the sling is removed, exercises to rehabilitate the ligaments will be started.
-These will improve the range of motion in your shoulder and prevent scarring as the ligaments heal.
-Exercises to strengthen your shoulder will gradually be added to your rehabilitation plan.
+When the sling is removed, you will begin exercises to rehabilitate the ligaments.
+These exercises will improve the range of motion in your shoulder and prevent scarring as the ligaments heal.
+Your physical therapist will gradually expand your rehailitation plan by adding exercises to strengthen your shoulder.

 Be sure to follow your doctor's treatment plan.
 Although it is a slow process, your commitment to physical therapy is the most important factor in returning to all the activities you enjoy.